-The "Projects management in public institutions and NGOs" course focuses on training the student's skills in order to increase their capacity to understand and develop a project for a public institution or NGO.
+The "Projects management in public institutions and NGOs" course focuses on training the student's skills in order to increase their capacity to understand and develop project proposals for public institutions and/or NGOs.
 Project management theory, project phases and components, examples of project proposals and budgets, nonrefundable programs, basic regarding feasibility studies etc. are presented.
 The course will support students to understand and use the basic concepts and instruments used in the projects developed and implemented by public institutions and NGOs.